SC-Networks/evalanche-soap-api-connector/docs/smartlink.md

 ): string <link-short-url>
 ```

-Get all Tracking Links from a smartlink object
+Get all tracking links from a smartlink

 ```